MAY-Vimansa/CNRoutingAssignment-/README.md

 # CNRoutingAssignment

-This repository was created for the Computer Networks routing assignment.
-It contains the Packet Tracer files used to complete the required router configurations, static routing, and dynamic routing tasks.
+This contains the Packet Tracer files used to complete the required router configurations, static routing, and dynamic routing tasks.

 ## Student Information

 **Name:** M.A.Y Vimansa

 **Student ID:** 39266

 **Module:** Computer Networks

 ## Repository Contents